Watson Brown (abolitionist)

 Watson Brown (October 7, 1835 – October 19, 1859) was a son of the abolitionist John Brown and his second wife Mary Day Brown, born in Franklin Mills, Ohio (today Kent, Ohio).
-He was married to Isabell "Belle" Thompson Brown, and they had a son Frederick W., who died of diphtheria at age 4, and is buried in North Elba.
+He was married to Isabell "Belle" Thompson Brown, and they had a son Frederick W., who died of diphtheria at age 4, and is buried at what is now the John Brown Farm State Historic Site in North Elba, New York.

 His death at Harpers Ferry

-Watson was the one Brown boy who did not go to Kansas In the 1850s, part of his father's efforts to prevent Kansas from becoming a slave state.
+Watson was the one Brown boy who did not go to Kansas in the 1850s, part of his father's efforts to prevent Kansas from becoming a slave state.
 In 1856 he wrote his mother from Iowa.

 He participated in his father's famous raid on Harpers Ferry, Virginia (since 1863, West Virginia), sending letters to his wife Belle from the Kennedy farmhouse.
 He was killed during the fighting.
 The circumstances were that he emerged from the engine house at 10 AM on Monday the 17th, carrying a white flag, but was immediately shot, not by a soldier but by a townsperson.
 At 3 PM he was still able to fight.
 Lying on the ground and with no medical treatment, he lived on in great agony, his father preventing him from killing himself to end the pain, until about 3 AM on Wednesday the 19th, according to Edwin Coppock.
 According to his father, "our poor Watson lingered until Wednesday about noon of the 19th of October."

 The following was written by Watson and found on the floor of the engine house: